CodisLabs/codis/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/wandoulabs/codis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/wandoulabs/codis.svg)](https://travis-ci.org/wandoulabs/codis)

 Codis is a proxy based high performance Redis cluster solution written in Go/C, an alternative to Twemproxy.

-Codis supports multiple stateless proxy with multiple redis instances.

-Codis is engineered to elastically scale, Easily add or remove redis or proxy instances on-demand/dynamicly.
+It supports multiple stateless proxy with multiple redis instances and is engineered to elastically scale, Easily add or remove redis or proxy instances on-demand/dynamicly.

-Codis is production-ready and is widely used by [wandoujia.com](http://wandoujia.com).
+Codis is production-ready and widely used at [wandoujia.com](http://wandoujia.com) and many companies.
 You can see [Codis Releases](https://github.com/wandoulabs/codis/releases) for latest and most stable realeases.

 ##Major Changes in 2.0
 In Codis 2.0, we: